NoumenaDigital/npl-integrations/README.md

 ### Python-Listener

-The `./python-listener` folder contains a python service interacting with the configured engine.
+The `./python-listener` folder contains a Python service interacting with the configured engine.
-In this setup, the python listener service runs locally and connects to the engine on Noumena Cloud.
+In this setup, the Python listener service runs locally and connects to the engine on Noumena Cloud.

 #### Setup